Nexis-Network/homepage/content/docs/guides/branching-github-actions.md

 ## Example applications

-The following example applications use GitHub Actions to create and delete branches in Exzo Network.
+The following example applications use GitHub Actions to create and delete branches in Nexis Network.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/neon_twitter" description="A micro-blogging application that uses GitHub Actions to create and delete a branch with each pull request" icon="github">Exzo Network Twitter app</a>
+<a href="https://github.com/neondatabase/neon_twitter" description="A micro-blogging application that uses GitHub Actions to create and delete a branch with each pull request" icon="github">Nexis Network Twitter app</a>
 <a href="https://github.com/neondatabase/preview-branches-with-vercel" description="An application demonstrating using GitHub Actions with preview deployments in Vercel" icon="github">Preview branches app</a>
 </DetailIconCards>

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).